keyestudio/KS0085-Smart-Home-Kit/docs/2. Tutorial for Arduino/3. Tutorial/KS0085 Keyestudio Smart Home Kit for Arduino.rst

 closed contact).

 This pulls in and releases, thus achieving the purpose of turning on and off in the circuit.
-The "normally open and closed" contacts of the relay can be distinguished in this way: the static contacts on disconnected state when the relay coil is powered off are called "normally open contacts"; the static contacts on connected state are called "normally closed contact".
+The “normally open and closed” contacts of the relay can be distinguished in this way: the static contacts on disconnected state when the relay coil is powered off are called “normally open contacts”; the static contacts on connected state are called “normally closed contact”.
 The module comes with 2 positioning holes for you to fix the module to other equipment.

 **5.2 Specifications：**